-Jewish Comedian Shaun Eli is the Perfect Clean Stand-up Comic to Book or Hire for Your Temple, Synagogue, JCC, Hadassah, YMHA, Jewish Federation, your chapter of the UJA or B’Nai Brith, or other Jewish Organization
+Jewish Comedian Shaun Eli is the Perfect Clean Stand-up Comic to Book or Hire for Your Temple, Synagogue, JCC, Hadassah, YMHA, Jewish Federation, your chapter of the UJA, B’Nai Brith, Youth Group, or other Jewish Organization

 Orthodox, Chabad, Reform, Conservative, Reconstructionist- I’ve made you all laugh with my clean, professional stand-up comedy!